black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 In other words, the dividend, 5, can be divided by the divisor, 2, multiple times.
 Then you're left with a remainder of 1.

 Inside your while loop, create a variable named remainder and use the remainder operator to assign it the remainder of input divided by 2.

+# Step 29
+Inside your while loop, use the .push() method to append input to the inputs array.
+This will help you get a better idea of how the conversion works later when you log the contents of your arrays to the console.